Wright Stuff Rescues USA In Nations League Win Over Jamaica - UrduPoint

 US striker Wright -- who scored an injury time winner for Coventry City in an upset English FA Cup win over Wolves on Saturday -- scored twice in extra-time to seal a hard-fought victory for the defending champions at the AT&T Stadium.

-Wright had only been drafted into the US squad by coach Gregg Berhalter on Sunday after Norwich City forward Josh Sargent was a late withdrawal with an ankle injury.
+Wright had only been drafted into the US squad on Sunday after Norwich City forward Josh Sargent was a late withdrawal with an ankle injury.

 However the 25-year-old from Los Angeles delivered a crucial match-winning cameo after coming on as a 63rd-minute substitute for Timothy Weah.